TEKEASE® Managed Services Terms of Service

 3. SUPPORT ENTITLEMENT.
 The Agreement covers only Provider approved and documented Client hardware, software, network components and Client specific business applications (the “Environment”).
 Support entitlement for any component of the Environment begins with Provider’s approval and subsequent to the Client’s initial and ongoing payment for the Service to Provider

 4. PRICE AND PAYMENT TERMS.
-Client shall pay Provider at the Provider’s then current rates and on the Terms set forth in to the Client by Provider.
+Client shall pay Provider at the Provider’s then-current rates and on the Terms set forth into the Client by Provider.
 Client understands and agrees (i) that Services provided during a contract year after Client has used its package of purchased hours will be billed at the Time and Materials rates specified on the Service Request and (ii) hours purchased in packages expire at the end of the contract year and cannot be carried forward to the next contract year.
 Prices do not include any sales, use, service, or similar taxes that may be payable by reason of the Services performed by Provider, and Client will pay all such taxes (unless tax exempt) which may become due in connection with the Services.
 Service Order pricing will be reviewed by Provider annually and pricing adjustments may occur.
-Any pricing increases will require that Provider notify Client thirty (30) days prior to any such increase in writing.
+Any pricing increases will require that Provider notify Client thirty (30) days prior to any such increase.
 Original pricing estimates are valid for thirty (30) days.
 Pricing does not include project based work that is not related to a covered break/fix event or is performed outside the scope of this contract, for example, new installations, upgrades, conversions or migrations.
 The Client agrees;

 4.1.
 Recurring Services.
 Recurring Service charges from the Provider are due upon receipt of invoice.
 Client will be billed for Service on a quarterly basis in advance.